Anti-Inflammatory Diet — What It Is And What To Eat

 To help you get started, we’ve compiled this list of key anti-inflammatory foods that you can focus on first.
 By including them in your meals every day, you can support your body in fighting low-grade inflammation.

 Stock up on oily fish.
-Omega-3s found in fish are anti-inflammatory nutrients found in fish like salmon, mackerel, or even canned sardines3!
+Omega-3s found in fish are anti-inflammatory nutrients found in fish like salmon, mackerel, or even canned sardines!
 You should aim to eat fish like these at least twice a week, but if needed an omega-3 supplement can also help you meet your requirements.

 Prioritize fruits, veggies and greens.
 These plant foods contain phenolic compounds, which have anti-inflammatory properties.
 These include compounds like flavonoids, isoflavones and polyphenols which act as antioxidants.
 Including a wide variety of colorful plant foods is the best way to get a variety of these beneficial compounds so it’s worth stocking up.
 Hot tip: If you’re looking for an easy way to include them, fresh and frozen fruit and veggies make for great juices and smoothies!